codegenos/codegenos.github.io/content/posts/pass-docker-environment-variables-to-vite-env-variables-for-containerized-vue-js-applications-on-docker-run.md

 ---
 author: "CodeGenos"
-title: "How to pass Docker Environment Variables to Vite Env Variables for Containerized Vue.js Applications on Docker Run?"
+title: "Pass Docker Env Variables to Vite Containerized Vue.js on Docker Run"
 date: 2023-09-13T23:43:16+03:00
 description: "In this article i'll show you how to pass Docker Environment Variables to Vite Env Variables for Containerized Vue.js Applications on Docker Run"
 tags: ["Docker", "Vite", "Vue.js"]